j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Classes/Fury.md

 **Description**
-Reckless but dangerous, **Berserkers** have a tendency to throw themselves into the midst of a battle without a second thought, or perhaps even a first one.
+Reckless but dangerous, **Furies** have a tendency to throw themselves into the midst of a battle without a second thought, or perhaps even a first one.

 **Playstyle**
-A Berserkers' strategy in battle is the definition of high-risk, high-reward.
+A Fury's strategy in battle is the definition of high-risk, high-reward.
 They have incredible capacity to deal damage, but are vulnerable to taking too many hits themselves.

 **Complexity:** ★★☆☆☆